MU-Enigma/Hacktoberfest24/NLPDev/Level 1/README.md

-# Level 1 - Building a Chat Interface with an LLM
+# Level 1 - Installing and Running a Chat Interface with an LLM

 ## Task Overview

-In this task, you are required to create and run a simple chat interface powered by a Large Language Model (LLM).
-The interface should allow users to interact with the LLM in a conversational format.
-You can run this locally or on a platform such as Google Colab.
-Your submission should include images of the conversation or a link to the Colab notebook, along with proper documentation of the process.
+In this task, you will install and run a **pre-built chat interface** powered by an **open-source Large Language Model (LLM)**.
+Open-source models like **LLaMA** provide powerful, flexible options for conversational AI.
+You will use readily available interfaces such as **Ollama** or **Oogabooga** to interact with these models.
+Your task is to successfully install, run the interface, interact with the LLM, and capture screenshots of the conversation.

 ### Objective

-- Build a basic chat interface that allows interaction with an LLM.
+- Install a pre-built interface like **Ollama** or **Oogabooga** that enables interaction with open-source LLMs like **LLaMA** or **GPT-Neo**.
-- Capture the conversation with the LLM and provide documentation on how the interface was developed.
+- Run the interface, converse with the LLM, and document the installation and execution steps.
-- Provide a link to the Colab notebook or the chat interface code.
+- Capture screenshots of the interaction and submit them along with a brief report on the process.

 ### Steps to Contribute

 1. **Fork the Repo**

-   - Fork the repository to your GitHub account.
+   - Fork the repository to your own GitHub account.

 2. **Clone the Repo**